stevetab03/SVMA/README.md

 a constant or affine function, the drift is a modular sum of forces that activate conditionally on market state:

-**Baseline Mean Reversion** pulls price toward the open-interest-anchored strike as the structural equilibrium.
+- **Baseline Mean Reversion** pulls price toward the open-interest-anchored strike as the structural equilibrium.

-**VECM correction** ensures the correction term is applied only when the statistical relationship is valid — not at all times.
+- **VECM Correction** ensures the correction term is applied only when the statistical relationship is valid — not at all times.

-**Local Pinning** applies a kernel-weighted attraction toward high-OI strikes, modulated by the VegEx Ratio.
+- **Local Pinning** applies a kernel-weighted attraction toward high-OI strikes, modulated by the VegEx Ratio.

-**Momentum Term** captures short-horizon directional persistence, gated by realized flow signals.
+- **Momentum** captures short-horizon directional persistence, gated by realized flow signals.

 The gating design means the model is not always-on.
 Activations earn their